 The ‘Āina Mauna Christmas Tree Demonstration Project Specialty Farmer Business Training Workshop was held on October 21, 2016 at the Hilo Yacht Club.
-The workshop was attended by 49 people who enjoyed talks given by Hawai‘i Small Business Development Center.
+The workshop was attended by 49 people who enjoyed talks given by Hawai‘i Small Business Development Center and Aileen Yeh, Hawai‘i Agriculture Research Center (HARC).
 Link through the Agenda items to view the video recording and the Presentations to see the Power Point presentations.

 - Aloha &Welcome: Peter D. Simmons, Hawai‘i Forest Industry Association (HFIA) Director

 - Hawai‘i Small Business Development Center: Instructor Nancy Ginter-Miller & Student Introductions

 - Hawai‘i Small Business Development Center: Instructor Judi Mellon